jack-champagne/jackchampagne.com/content/blog.md

 \\[ F_k = \\frac{\\left ( \\frac{1 + \\sqrt{5}}{2} \\right )^k - \\left ( \\frac{1 - \\sqrt{5}}{2} \\right )^k}{\\sqrt{5}} \\]

 This is an amazing thing!
 Being able to find the \\(n\\)th fibonnaci number without expensive recursive addition with some exponentiation, addition, and division.
 The main topic of this blog post is not actually on this equation though, it is more about the following generalization.
-I'm sure you never thought about the 4.5th fibonnaci number, but now you see it might be calculable!
+I'm sure you have never thought about the 4.5th fibonnaci number, but now you see it might be calculable!
 We can plug any number into the exponent of the Binet equation.
 Naturally, I grab a calculator, type in the equation and I am disappointed when it spits back out error.
 It became quickly apparent why it did so.
 The second half of the equation \\( \\left ( \\frac{1 - \\sqrt{5}}{2} \\right )^k \\) becomes problematic without careful analysis.

 Observe that the base of this exponentiation is negative! (\\(\\approx -0.6 \\)), the issue is when we try to raise a negative number to a fractional power, we can end up in a situation like this